 Purple heather moors, the deep greens of the ancient pinewoods and long warm days make this a lovely time to visit the Scottish Highlands.
 Mixed parties in the Caledonian pines contain good numbers of Crested Tit, and Scottish (Parrot) Crossbill form their own noisy flocks, often in dozens.
+We visit our Private Estate to look for Capercaillie, and hens with half-grown chicks are the most likely sighting at this time.
 Golden Eagle, Peregrine, Buzzard, Sparrowhawk and Kestrel are the main upland raptors we seek today, though White-tailed Eagle are possible inland at this time.
-You should see Red Deer stags looking at their very best before the start of the approaching rut.
-We will end at lochs south of Inverness, where Slavonian Grebe and Red-throated Diver might be found.
+You should see Red Deer stags looking at their very best before the approaching rut.
+We end at lochs south of Inverness, where Slavonian Grebe and Red-throated Diver might be found.

 DAYS 3 - 5: (Monday - Wednesday) WEST COAST BIRDING - Gruinard Bay to Applecross

-We again overnight at the same location on the West Coast, with Wednesday morning being set aside for an exciting boat trip, taking a fast RHIB into the Minch looking for Whales, Dolphins, Basking Shark and all manner of hard to see birds, including Skuas, Petrels and Shearwaters.
+We again overnight on the West Coast, with Wednesday morning being set aside for an exciting boat trip, taking a fast RHIB into the Minch looking for Whales, Dolphins, Basking Shark and all manner of hard to see birds, including skuas, petrels and shearwaters.
 Once back on dry land we return via Torridon to our home in Nethy Bridge - a stunning three days away.

 DAY 6: (Thursday)

-Scotland's only mainland Gannetry is at Troup Head, and we spend a day on the eastern Moray Coast with this as our major target.
-At this time, Gannets are probably the most populous bird on the cliffs, though there will still be many birds on the waters below, and a few Razorbill, Guillemot, Fulmar, Kittiwake and Shag will be joined by the ocassional Puffin, Black Guillemot or Great Skua.
+Scotland's only mainland Gannetry is at Troup Head, and we spend a day on the eastern Moray coast with this as our major target.
+At this time, Gannets are probably the most populous bird on the cliffs, though there will still be many other species on the waters below, and lingering Razorbill, Guillemot, Fulmar, Kittiwake and Shag will be joined by the ocassional Puffin, Black Guillemot or Great Skua.
 The cliff-top may hold Corn Bunting and Rock Pipit.
-We will visit the picturesque local villages of Crovie and Pennan, returning via Banff and Macduff, where the outlet of the River Deveron often produces excellent birding and a few surprises.
+We visit the picturesque local villages of Crovie and Pennan, returning via Banff and Macduff, where the outlet of the River Deveron often produces excellent birding and a few surprises.
 As an example, out-of-season Iceland Gull is possible here in July.

 DAY 7: (Friday)